Expected Performance and Worst Case Scenario Analysis of the Divide-and-Conquer Method for the 0-1 Knapsack Problem: Probabilistic Analysis of 0-1KP

 Here, the third equality is a convenient association of summands and the fourth equality simply uses the derivatives of the Newton's binomial identity.
 Therefore,

-From here, the identity \eqref{Eq Split Variance} follows directly. \end{proof} Before computing the expectation of $ \Z^{\gr} $ a technical lemma is needed. \begin{lemma} With the definitions above, the following identities hold
+From here, the identity \eqref{Eq Split Variance} follows directly. \end{proof} Before computing the expectation of $ \Z^{\gr} $ the next technical lemma is needed. \begin{lemma} With the definitions above, the following identities hold

-\end{lemma} \begin{proof} For the first equality, observe that if $ \upw(j) = w $ then $ \sum_{ i \, = \, 1}^{s - 1} \upw(i) \geq ( s - 2 ) + w $, consequently the slack $ \upk $, can take values only in the set $ \{ 0, \ldots, \delta - (s - 2) - w \} $.
+\end{lemma} \begin{proof} For the first equality, observe that if $ \upw(j) = w $ then $ \sum_{ i \, = \, 1}^{s - 1} \upw(i) \geq ( s - 2 ) + w $ consequently, the slack $ \upk $ can take values only in the set $ \{ 0, \ldots, \delta - (s - 2) - w \} $.
 Hence,

 Here, the second equality is a direct interpretation of the event $ \prob\big(\upw(j) = w , \upk = k, \ups = s \big) $.
-The third equality is the application of the basic identity \eqref{Eq Knapsack Slack Joint Conditioning}, while the fourth equality is a reindexing of the sum.
+The third equality is the application of the basic identity \eqref{Eq Knapsack Slack Joint Conditioning}, while the fourth equality is the reindexing of the sum by $ \ell \defining \delta - k - w - 1 $.
 We compute the latter sum as follows

 In the expression above, the second equality uses the identity \eqref{Eq Binomial Coefficients Indexes Shift} for shifting indexes, the third equality is a mere reindexing of the first sum and the fourth equality applies the identity \eqref{Eq Theorem from Bona 2}.
 From here, using again the identity $ { \delta - w + 1 \choose s - 1 } = \frac{ \delta - w + 1}{ s - 1} { \delta - w \choose s - 2 } $ and performing further algebraic simplifications, the equation \eqref{Eq Weight Conditional Probability S} follows.